Toyota Motor rebrands, expands venture fund to include climate change

 Toyota's venture arm, since its founding in 2017, has invested in nearly 40 startups in a variety of sectors, from e-scooters to self-driving shuttles.

-The venture group also has co-invested in several startups with the venture arms of BMW AG, Hyundai Motor Co, Airbus SE and Intel Corp.
+The venture group also has co-invested in several startups with the venture arms of BMW AG (BMWG.DE), Hyundai Motor Co (005380.KS), Airbus SE (AIR.PA) and Intel Corp (INTC.O).

 Toyota has a second, newer venture arm called Woven Capital, which works with the company's Woven Planet team on future transportation strategy and investments.